free things to do in New York City

 Dance Lesson | Bollywood & Bhangra Dance Class

 Dancers of all levels are invited to learn technique from the best.
-Originating in India, these dance forms highlight rhythm, expression and passion.
+Originating in India, these dance more forms highlight rhythm, expression and passion.
 Bhangra, particularly, is a high-energy folk dance with origins in Punjab, India, a dance now learned and loved by many.
 Ajna Dance Company was founded to foster diversity and inclusion by making Indian dance and culture more accessible to all.
 HRPK is delighted to partner with Ajna Dance to bring dance to Park patrons in person this summer.
-Dance the night away under the shimmering NYC lights and sensational HRPK skies — all while learning a new move or two.
+Dance the night away under the shimmering NYC lights and sensational HRPK skies — all while learning a new move or two. less

 New York City, NY; NYC